 Dr. Paul N. McDaniel is an Assistant Professor of Geography in the Department of Geography and Anthropology at Kennesaw State University.
 He is an urban social geographer whose research explores the causes, processes, and implications of immigration to urban regions.
 Specifically, he focuses on processes of immigrant settlement, adjustment, integration, and receptivity in cities and metropolitan areas, particularly in the U.S. South, using mixed-methods, qualitative, and community-based participatory research methods.
 Dr. McDaniel has published widely in peer-reviewed journals, including Journal of Urban Affairs, Southeastern Geographer, Papers in Applied Geography, Journal of International Migration and Integration, Law & Policy, Geographical Review, Journal of Higher Education Outreach and Engagement, Journal of Community Practice, Museums and Social Issues, among others, as well as academic book chapters, and pieces for a general audience.
 He has delivered research and applied presentations at many local, regional, national, and international conferences, meetings, workshops, and other venues.

 Dr. McDaniel's teaching interests broadly include regional geography, human geography, urban geography and urban studies, population geography, and research methods.
-His teaching of geography is informed by his extensive travels throughout all 50 U.S. states and several territories in the United States, most provinces in Canada, many states in Mexico, several islands in the Caribbean, Honduras, Belize, Ecuador, Peru, Bolivia, the United Kingdom, Ireland, Iceland, Germany, France, the Netherlands, Belgium, Luxembourg, Italy, Vatican City, Switzerland, Spain, Portugal, Israel/Palestine, China, Thailand, Burma, and India.
+His teaching of geography is informed by his extensive travels throughout all 50 U.S. states and several territories in the United States, most provinces in Canada, many states in Mexico, several islands in the Caribbean, Cuba, Honduras, Belize, Ecuador, Peru, Bolivia, the United Kingdom, Ireland, Iceland, Germany, France, the Netherlands, Belgium, Luxembourg, Italy, Vatican City, Switzerland, Spain, Portugal, Israel/Palestine, China, Thailand, Burma, and India.